How Obesity Happens

 At the end of October 2024, the American company Allurion Technologies introduced a smart cylinder for weight reduction, controlled using a smartphone.
 The manufacturer hopes to get regulatory approval to sell the new device based on clinical data from the study.
 Read more here.

-The number of obese children has doubled worldwide since 1990
+The number of obese children in the world has doubled since 1990

 In mid-October 2024, the results of a study were published, showing that since 1990, the frequency of childhood obesity has almost doubled.
 The highest prevalence is observed in the United States, but other countries are not far behind.
 This obesity epidemic is leading to an increase in other problems, including childhood hypertension and type 2 diabetes mellitus.